PlasmaFAIR/intro_to_automation/1_reusable_module/README.md

     return some_maths(parameter)
 ```

-Wrapping code up into functions lets us do things like parameter
+"Wrapping up" code into functions lets us do things like parameter
 scans, optimisation, integration -- any more importantly, testing.
 It
 also makes it much easier for other people to build on top of our
 code.
 Writing good, modular functions is fundamental to good software